Oriented Borel-Moore homologies of toric varieties: Background

-Denote by $\mathcal{C}$ a category, which is either the category of finite type separated $k$-schemes or the category of finite type separated $k$-schemes with an action by a linear algebraic group $G$ with $G$-equivariant morphisms.
-Both these categories have notion of proper and l.c.i. morphisms, as well as the notion of transversality.
-A \emph{$G$-equivariant vector bundle} is a vector bundle $V \to X$ whose projection map is $G$-equivariant, and the map of fibres $V_{x} \to V_{gx}$ is linear for all $g \in G$.
-A \emph{$G$-equivariant projective bundle} is taken to be a projectivization of a $G$-equivariant vector bundle.
+Let us denote by $\mathcal{C}$ a category, which is either the category of finite type separated $k$-schemes or the category of finite type separated $k$-schemes with an action by a linear algebraic group $G$ with $G$-equivariant morphisms.
+Both these categories have the notions of proper and l.c.i. morphisms, as well as the notion of transversality of a Cartesian square.
+Let us also recall the equivariant notion of a vector bundle.
+From now on, whenever we say \emph{scheme}, we mean a separated scheme of finite type over $k$.

+\begin{defn} Let $G$ be a linear algebraic group and $X$ a $G$-scheme, and let us denote the group action by $\mu: G \times X \to X$.
+A \emph{$G$-equivariant vector bundle} on $X$ consists of a locally free sheaf $\Ec$ (of constant and finite rank) on $X$ and an isomorphism

+of coherent sheaves on $G \times X$ satisfying a certain cocycle condition.
+The reader can consult \cite{MFK} Definition 1.6 for the precise definition in the case of line bundles, which immediately generalizes to vector bundles of higher rank.